 This course is delivered by subject specialists.
 Pupils are timetabled for 3 periods of Chemistry per week which will include a double period for practical work.
 New specifications for Science are now in place and our GCSE curriculum for Chemistry mirrors these national changes.
-The new specification will be taught to S4 pupils from September 2011.
-It has three teaching and learning units and a controlled assessment unit.
-This course provides a firm foundation for progression to study AS and A Level Chemistry in the Sixth Form.
+The new specification will be taught in part to S3 pupils from September 2016 with a full commitment to the course for S4 pupils from September 2017.
+This course provides a firm foundation for progression to study A Level Chemistry in the Sixth Form.

 Unit contents are given below.